MarketDataApp/documentation/api/rate-limiting.md

 - Error responses are not counted.
 - Responses may consume more than 1 request if the response includes prices for more than 1 symbol (e.g., an OPTIONCHAIN endpoint).
 - Responses that include more than one symbol, but do not include the bid, ask, or mid columns **do not** consume prices and are counted as a single request.
-- Certain free trial symbols like AAPL stocks, AAPL options, VIX index do not consume prices or requests.
+- Certain free trial symbols like AAPL stock, AAPL options, or the VIX index do not consume requests.